Interfaces + Open Design / Foundation

 02

-Use "Canvas" to locate the part of the interfaces + open design workflow the video is demonstrating.
+Use "Tokens" to locate the part of the design system mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 7:50, where the video says: “level.
 So, we will still have some predefined static components that developers build, and it contains your design system and all these components that you have.
 But instead of the agent just passing the props and the data,...”

 03